 It is a good idea for a grower to demo, or at least watch demos on the internet, of the trim machine being considered.
 Seeing the trim machine in action is the only way to gauge how effective and fast it really is.

-A quick search on the internet can provide a grower with detailed instructions on how to turn trim material into usable products.
+A quick search of our website can provide a grower with detailed instructions on how to turn trim material into usable products.
 Of course, a grower should consider his or her limitations before making extracts.

 In other words, if you are not familiar with the proper safety procedures required to make solvent extractions, choose a different, less combustible, method.
 It is not worth blowing up over an extraction.

-Choosing between wet or dry trimming ultimately comes down to the personal preferences of the marijuana gardener.
+Choosing between wet or dry trimming ultimately comes down to the personal preferences of the cannabis grower.
 For many hobbyist growers, hand trimming is no big deal and can actually be fun.

 These growers can easily experiment with both wet and dry trimming methods and see which they prefer.
 For most commercial growers, trimming is a tedious and time-consuming task that needs to be streamlined as much as possible.